Pain is common for some. But how do you know when it is time to go see a pain management doctor?

 - Spinal cord stimulation using a mild electrical current to block pain.

 - Radiofrequency ablation, which uses radio waves to block nerve signals from the affected area.

 Dr. Shipley credits the multimodal approach as the best way to help those who are struggling with pain.
 This means it is not only medication, physical therapy, or injections that help with pain symptoms.
 Instead, there is a combination of treatment options to help get patients back on track.

 Dr. Shipley meets with patients and gives them injections at the UPMC Outpatient Center on Pellis Road in Greensburg, among other locations.
 But it is important to note that the injections themselves have a lifespan.

 “There’s no injection that will take the pain away forever,” says Dr. Shipley.
-“What we aim to do is to start by coordinating with — usually UPMC Centers for Rehab Services — to provide a more functional approach at treating the pain, such as starting an at-home exercise program aimed at the problem areas.
+“What we aim to do is to start by coordinating with — usually UPMC Rehabilitation Institute — to provide a more functional approach at treating the pain, such as starting an at-home exercise program aimed at the problem areas.
 The goal is that the injection lasts long enough that the combined efforts of the injection and physical therapy, and that by the time that our injection wears off, what the patient has done has helped fix the underlying issue to the point where they may not need the injection again.”

 Another treatment option includes spinal cord stimulation, which is an implant that interrupts the pain signals in the back.
 Spinal cord stimulation is an implantable electrode with a battery that blocks pain from a particular region of the body.
 This treatment is an option if the patient experiences medication side effects or if they develop worsening pain despite injections and therapy.